Transdermal Estrogen Patch Shortage Worsens as Demand Surges

 Patients and healthcare providers are experiencing shortages and delays in filling prescriptions for transdermal estrogen patches, a common form of hormone therapy for menopause symptoms.
-This critical issue is directly linked to a notable rise in demand for the treatment.

 The demand for hormone therapy has consistently grown over recent years.
 A key factor in this increase was the Food and Drug Administration (FDA)'s decision last year to remove the "black box warning" from estrogen products.